-Temperate penguins (Spheniscus - latinized Greek for "little wedge") are the northernmost penguins and live in areas where the climate is warmer and more tropical.
+Temperate penguins (Spheniscus - Greek for "little wedge") are the northernmost penguins and live in areas where the climate is warmer and more tropical.
 Common to each of these four species are black chest markings called bands.
 Temperate penguins display either one or two of these U-shaped bands.
-These penguins have a fleshy unfeathered area around their eyes that radiates heat.
-Penguins also radiate heat by turning their unfeathered feet skyward.
+These penguins have a fleshy area around their eyes with no feathers that radiates heat.
+Penguins also radiate heat by turning their feet skyward.
 Their heads and backs vary in color from dark brown to black.

-Collectively, the four species in this group are sometimes referred to as Jackass penguins because of their loud hee-haw braying.
-This term is most commonly used when describing the Black-footed species.
-The Magellanic, Humboldt, Galapagos and Black-footed penguins tend to have larger beaks, are more slender and do not stand as upright as their Antarctic relatives.
+The Magellanic, Humboldt, Galapagos, and Black-footed penguins have larger beaks, are slimmer, and do not stand as upright as their Antarctic relatives.
 They are found on southern coastlines of South America and Africa, as well as on the Galapagos Islands off the coast of Ecuador.
 They prefer to nest in burrows dug in soil or guano.

 The Magellanic penguin is the most southerly and most numerous of the four Spheniscids.
-Magellanics nest in burrows or under bushes and often climb as high as 900 feet (274 m) to find good drainage so their eggs will be safe from floods.
-Unlike other Spheniscids, Magellanics have two dark bands separating their chin from their stomach.
+Magellanics nest in burrows or under bushes and climb as high as 900 feet (274 m) to find good drainage so their eggs will be safe from floods.
+Unlike other Spheniscids, Magellanics have two dark bands separating their chin from their belly.

-The Humboldt or Peruvian penguin has only one black band but otherwise closely resembles the Magellanic.
+The Humboldt (or Peruvian) penguin has only one black band but otherwise closely resembles the Magellanic.
 Humboldts inhabit island coastlines of Peru and Chile.
-Population decline of the Humboldts has resulted from overfishing of anchovies, their primary food source and the loss of guano nesting habitats.
-Penguin guano is mined for use as a natural fertilizer.
+Decline in population of the Humboldts has resulted from overfishing of anchovies (their primary food source) and the loss of guano nesting habitats.
+Humans collect penguin guano for use as a natural fertilizer.

-Black-footed or Jackass penguins (Spheniscus demersus) live off the tip of South Africa around the Cape of Good Hope, with the largest concentration being on Dassen Island.
+Black-footed penguins (Spheniscus demersus) live off the tip of South Africa around the Cape of Good Hope, with the largest concentration being on Dassen Island.

 Dassen Island is a sandy island 32 miles (52 km) north of the Cape Town docks.

-These penguins are called Black-footed because the bottoms of their feet are black.
-Jackass penguins lay two green eggs in holes dug in the ground.
-Black-footed penguins also burrow in the hard soil on the offshore islands, trying to escape the hot African sun and land predators such as wild cats and dogs.
-Galapagos penguins, living near the equator on the Galapagos Islands, are the most tropical of all penguins.
-These penguins have the largest areas of featherless skin on their faces allowing body heat to escape and keeping them from overheating.
-Galapagos penguins may either nest in burrows or lava cracks, using the damp shady spots to also cool their chicks.
-The Galapagos penguin is about twothirds the size of the other temperate penguins and has lighter, less distinctive markings.
+Black-footed penguins lay two green eggs in holes dug in the ground.
+They burrow in the hard soil on the offshore islands, trying to escape the hot African sun and predators on land (such as wild cats and dogs).

+Galapagos penguins, living near the equator, are the most tropical of all penguins.
+These penguins have the largest areas of facial skin without feathers that allow body heat to escape and keep them from overheating.
+Galapagos penguins either nest in burrows or lava cracks, using the damp shady spots to cool their chicks.
+They are about two-thirds the size of the other temperate penguins and have lighter, less distinctive markings.

 Decorative plumage distinguishes the crested penguins from other groups (Eudyptes - Greek for "good diver").
-Rockhopper, Macaroni, Royal, Fjordland, Erect-crested and Snares Island penguins all have feather crests of white, yellow or orange on their heads.
-This plumage is common to both males and females in these odd-looking species.
-Even though the crested species share some common physical characteristics, nesting procedures and breeding cycles within the crested species vary greatly.
-Most crested species lay two eggs but discard the smaller first egg and incubate only the larger second egg.
+Rockhopper, Macaroni, Royal, Fjordland, Erect-crested, and Snares Island penguins all have feather crests of white, yellow, or orange on their heads.
+This plumage is common to both males and females in these species.
+The crested species share some common physical characteristics, but nesting procedures and breeding cycles vary greatly.
+Most crested species lay two eggs but incubate only the larger second egg.

 Rockhopper penguins have an average height of 24 inches (61 cm).
-As their name indicates, they get around by hopping on steep rocky slopes.
-Rockhoppers can hop half their height in one leap.
-Unlike all other species that dive into the water headfirst, Rockhoppers jump in feet first.
-Female Rockhoppers, like Macaronis and
+Rockhoppers get around by hopping on steep rocky slopes and can hop half their height in one leap.

-Royals, take the first incubation stint before males (normally the males incubate the eggs before females).
-The crest of the Rockhopper goes up over its red eyes like thick yellow eyebrows with long, yellow and black feathers sticking out from its head.
+Rockhoppers jump into the water feet first.
+Female Rockhoppers, like Macaronis and Royals, take the first incubation period before males (normally the males incubate the eggs before females).
+The crest of the Rockhopper goes over its red eyes like thick yellow eyebrows with long, yellow, and black feathers sticking out from its head.
 The Macaroni's limp crest drapes across its forehead.